cratuki/interface_script_py/README.md

 org "Victoria Square Consulting"
 ```

 The header lines start with 'i'.
 That is short for 'interface'.
+It declares

-Those header asserts the structure of messages that the sender expects the
+the types of message that the sender things is can send.

-receiver to be able to handle.
+The receiver should check that this matches its own assumptions.

 The remaining lines are messages of those forms.

 # Key idea: Interface Assertions, Pereto Principle